Last Updated on May 10, 2022 by MarcyPro

 Ask around the fitness and bodybuilding message boards, and you’ll find plenty of people who swear by fasted cardio, but what does the cold hard science say?

-A study in the British Journal of Nutrition seems to back up the anecdotal evidence in support of fasted cardio.
+A study in the British Journal of Nutrition seems to back up the anecdotal evidence in support of exercising in a fasted state.
 Researchers Dr. Emma Stevenson and Javier Gonzalez put the fasted cardio theory to the test by having half their subjects perform a treadmill workout after eating breakfast.
 The other half of the subjects performed the same treadmill test sans breakfast.
-The research team discovered that the fasting group burned almost 20% more fat than those who had enjoyed breakfast before their workout.
+The researchers discovered the fasting group burned almost 20% more fat than those who had enjoyed breakfast before their workout.

 A second study published in the Journal of Nutrition and Metabolism also found that fasting exercisers burned more fat and also reported less hunger than their snacking peers.